SYED-RAFI-NAQVI/digit_recoginition_with_SVM/README.md

   take care about the optimization of the data. for more info check out https://stats.stackexchange.com/posts/159051/revisions

-  # splitting and fitting the data
+  # Splitting and fitting the data

   split the data into training and test data. train data used to train our machine learning model, test data used to test the data after training the machine learning model to check how accurate the model predicting. fitting the data into the model where the classification takes place, the word behind this is Gradient decent helps to attain the least mean square error.

-  # prediction
+  # Prediction

   finally, predict the value if all works well then the model predicts the accurate values..!